jmclinn/CSC453-Project/Final Blogpost 2.md

 Pillow (PIL)
 ============

 After looking at several libraries, we chose to use Pillow, which is an updated fork of the Python Imaging Library (PIL).
 Since Pillow is an image editing package, data points will be given color values based on a given value range that can be mapped out as pixels to create the image.
 An initial concern was that individual pixel placement would take too long, so our initial tests randomly generated datasets to obtain timing information.
 We altered the number of data points between 1 and 10 million, but the plotting of a 1000x1000 pixel image remained under 0.5 seconds.
-As this test shows, the advantage of using Pillow means the printing of the datamap is independent of dataset size.
+As this test shows, the advantage of using Pillow is that the printing of the datamap is independent of dataset size.
 Instead, its determined by the image output size, and for the purpose of this project anything much larger than 1000x1000 pixels is unecessary.

 Data Input and Manipulation (without projection)
 ================================================

 #####Color Range

-Next we took the input data and manipulated it into the form required by Pillow.
+We took the input data and manipulated it into the form required by Pillow.
 This meant creating a linear color range, and its associated values within the dataset.
-Taking a hex value (ex. #000000 is black) for each max and min value, we used two functions developed by a developer named Ben Southgate (http://bsou.io/p/3) that create an array of a given length and two  that gives a linear color change between.
-That takes a length 'n' and two color values, and returns a linear range of length 'n' that spans between those two colors.
+Taking a hex value (ex. #000000 is black) for each max and min value, we used two functions developed by a developer named Ben Southgate (http://bsou.io/p/3).
+These functions take a length 'n' and two color values, and return a linear range of length 'n' that spans between those two colors.

 That code is available at https://github.com/jmclinn/CSC453-Project/blob/master/rgb2hex.py